ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Rain showers.
 Cloudy.
 High near 44, with temperatures falling to around 40 in the afternoon.
-South wind 14 to 17 mph, with
+South wind around 12 mph, with
          gusts as high as 35 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>